 by Volker W. Framenau, Australasian Arachnological Society, 3,630 species in 648 genera and 80 families.

-Ridiculously small (body length only 1.5mm) this is the male for a relatively enormous female.
-Common but rarely observed or photographed.
+Tiny (body length 1.5mm) male for a relatively enormous female, common but rarely photographed.

 This unusual species lIves in a hollow inside a twig.

 First example of this fascinating jumping spider genus in subfamily Pseudiciinae.
 We have more examples coming soon.